By Deirdre V. Lovecky.

 Divergent thinkers also have to deal with being different without understanding why.
 Often they feel alone, with no one to understand their uniqueness.
 If these children can find value in their uniqueness, and some tolerance from society, a strong sense of self and a sense of connection to others can develop.

-The goal of caring adults is to help divergent thinkers find validation for the creative self, to develop this unique self, and to learn to deal with living in a less than appreciative, sometimes hostile world.
+Interventions for parents The goal of caring adults is to help divergent thinkers find validation for the creative self, to develop this unique self, and to learn to deal with living in a less than appreciative, sometimes hostile world.

 The creative self needs to survive negative encounters with others while developing separate from the need to please others.
 The creative child has to learn to please the self by using talents and skills to meet the demands of task and muse.
 This can best be fostered by adopting an attitude of play and joy in creativity, by focusing on the creative process more than on the final product, by finding work that the child can love more than anything else and by making sure there is sufficient time allotted to pursue that loved work whether it produces a product or not.